argonai/git-workshop/README.md

 - [ ] Switch to the `development` branch

 >  You can verify whether this succeeded when you use `git status` in the terminal.

+- [ ] Make a small change to the `hobbies.md` file
+- [ ] Commit the change
+- [ ] Push to Github

+> You will get a fatal error saying `fatal: The current branch development has no upstream branch`.
+This is normal when the branch you have created does not exist on Github.
+To fix this, run `git push --set-upstream origin <name of branch>`.
+You only need to run this the first time you are pushing to the new branch.

+> **Note:** Not every branch needs to be in Github, if you're experimenting, then feel free to not push to Github